 About the Committee

-The NIDA IRP Technology Development Initiative (TDI) has successfully completed our first year organizing the TDI Paper of the Month Committee.
-Our goals are two-fold.
-First, we highlight recent papers on emerging technology that have potential or demonstrated use for substance abuse and addiction-related research.
-Second, we want to give NIDA IRP fellows opportunities to review primary literature and present to peers.
-Highlighted papers are featured on the IRP website and monthly IRP-wide emails, see example attached.
+The NIDA IRP Technology Development Initiative’s (TDI) Paper of the Month (POTM) Committee is entering its third year of service.
+There are two primary goals of the POTM committee.
+First, we review and highlight papers on emerging technology that have potential or demonstrated use for substance abuse and addiction-related research.
+Second, we give NIDA IRP fellows an opportunity to review primary literature and present to peers.
+Papers that are highly scored by the committee are featured on the IRP website and monthly IRP-wide emails.

-For our second year, TDI is offering an opportunity for pre-doctoral, post-doctoral, visiting and research fellows, Staff Scientists, PIs and Core staff to serve on the committee for reviewing and selecting papers highlighting emerging technologies.
-Meetings are held quarterly and members will present only 1 paper per meeting.
-The voting structure for selected papers will be on a weighted scoring scale based on 1) Relevancy to NIDA, 2) Accessibility to Technology, 3) Novelty, and 4) Stage of Development.
+For our third year, TDI is offering an opportunity for pre-doctoral, post-doctoral, visiting and research fellows, Staff Scientists, PIs and Core staff to serve on the committee for reviewing and selecting papers highlighting emerging technologies.
+Meetings are held quarterly and members present only 1 paper per meeting.
+The voting structure for selected papers will be on a weighted scoring scale based on: 1) Relevancy to NIDA, 2) Accessibility to Technology, 3) Paper Quality, 4) Novelty, and 5) Stage of Development.

 Join Us

-If you are interested in joining or would like to recommend a new member (Note: PostBacs may be considered with a strong recommendation), please reach out to Brandon Harvey by COB February 10th.
-We are striving for representation from preclinical and clinical research.
+If you are interested in joining or would like to recommend a new member (Note: PostBacs may be considered with a strong recommendation), please reach out to NIDA IRP TDI by February 7.

 Current Committee Members